JasonY199/scrimba/basketball-scoreboard/README.md

 - I used javascript functions for the onclick event listeners that passed parameters to the functions to update the score.
 - Responsive design for smaller screen sizes.
 The app will display the score in a vertical layout for smaller screens.

+## Live Demo

+You can view the live version of the project here: [Live Demo Link](https://jason-scrimba.netlify.app/basketball-scoreboard/)

 ## Screenshots

 ### Desktop